VPDC

 • It takes 14 days after getting the second dose of JYNNEOS to get the best immune response against mpox.
 But even getting one dose can provide some protection.

-• If someone already has mpox, the vaccine is not recommended as they will continue to have protection.
+• If someone already has mpox, the vaccine is not recommended as they will have protection from the infection.

 Vaccine Recommendations